Drone Inspection Marketing

 Enterprise procurement is gatekept by EH&S and legal before an ops team ever talks to you.
 Without visible Part 107 certification, waiver history, and $5M+ aviation hull and liability coverage on the site, most RFIs stall at the vendor-qualification step.

 Tower-crew replacement is the clearest business case in the category, but most inspection sites bury the man-hours-saved and incident-rate story behind generic marketing copy.
-Buyers comparing climber rates against UAV rates cannot find the number they need to build the internal case.
+Customers comparing climber rates against UAV rates cannot find the number they need to build the internal case.

 Deliverable standardisation is the quiet deal-breaker.
 Enterprise clients want a specific output — NERC-grade transmission reports, telecom close-out packages, thermal IR hotspot logs — and vague "we deliver data" copy loses to competitors who document the exact deliverable and accuracy threshold.